reviewboard/rb-presentations/slides/yelp2011/slides.rst

 * Django is a web framework for Python

-* Lots of deployment options
+* Choice of deployment options

-  * Linux, Mac OSX, and Windows (sorta)
+* Functionality is split up into "apps"

-  * Apache, Nginx, Lighttpd, and more
+  * Models

-  * MySQL, Postgres, SQLite, and more
+  * Templates

-* In practice, most real deployments use typical LAMP
+  * Views

-  * Linux, Apache, MySQL, Python
+  * Other stuff (URLs, forms, admin)

 ==================